jelenalor/Sample_algorithms/README.md

 X -> Numpy ND array with numeric features

 Output:
-for each sample in input X, corresponding class groupping
+for each sample in input X, corresponding class grouping

 <br>
 <br>